-The Government of Canada shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
+Norway shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
 Inventory changes shall be reported in terms of batches.
 As specified in the Subsidiary Arrangements, small changes in inventory of nuclear material, such as transfers of analytical samples, may be combined in one batch and reported as one inventory change.

-The Agency shall provide the Government of Canada with semi-annual statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.
+The Agency shall provide Norway with semi-annual statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.

-Material balance reports shall include the following entries, unless otherwise agreed by the Government of Canada and the Agency:
+Material balance reports shall include the following entries, unless otherwise agreed by Norway and the Agency: